Skip to main content

 Each finding has the same shape: the SQL that produced the numbers, the numbers themselves, a comparison or counterfactual that puts the magnitude in context, and a one-paragraph implication.

-The headline finding from phase 01 was a 21-point spread in first-time NCLEX-RN pass rate between the lowest-performing campus (NEW at 73.33 percent, $n=45$) and the highest (BTH at 94.33 percent, $n=194$).
+The headline finding from phase 01 was a 26-point spread in first-time NCLEX-RN pass rate between the lowest-performing campus (POU at 70.64 percent, $n=235$) and the highest (BTH at 96.39 percent, $n=194$).
 Phase 03 confirmed this spread is not a sampling artifact: the three lowest campuses have confidence intervals that do not overlap with the three highest.
 The structural variation is real.

 The next question is what the spread implies for intervention.
 The naive reading is “fix the bottom three campuses.”
 The more useful reading is to compute what within-region variance does to the analysis.
 Region is the institution’s natural administrative grouping; campuses report to regional leadership.
 So the question is whether the spread is between regions (a regional-leadership problem) or within them (a campus-level problem that crosses regional lines).